 The Purge (2013)

-The first installment in the franchise is now the second one, chronologically.
-The film takes place in 2022, eight years after the first Purge.
-This chapter centers around James Sandin (Ethan Hawke), a wealthy home security expert who locks himself inside his house with wife Mary (Lena Heady) and his two children, to wait for the annual Purge to end.
+The first installment in the franchise is the second one, chronologically.
+The film takes place in 2022, six years after the first Purge.
+This chapter centers around James Sandin (Ethan Hawke), a wealthy home security expert who locks himself inside his house with wife Mary (Lena Headey) and his two children, to wait for the annual Purge to end.

-Things are turned upside down for the Sandins when a wounded man begs the family for help.
-Shortly after welcoming their unexpected guest, the Sandins are forced to fight for their lives when a group of vicious criminals break into their house.
-The movie shows how regular people accepted the Purge, and how they begrudgingly try to incorporate it into their lifestyles.
+Things are turned upside down for the Sandins when a wounded man (Edwin Hodge) begs the family for help.
+Shortly after welcoming their unexpected guest, the Sandins are forced to fight for their lives when a group of violent criminals break into their house.
+The movie shows how privileged people accepted the Purge, and how they begrudgingly try to incorporate it into their lifestyles.

 The Purge: Anarchy (2014)